hpe-storage/truenas-csp/INSTALL.md

 stringData:
   serviceName: truenas-csp-svc
   servicePort: "8080"
-  username: hpe-csi (username is a no-op)
+  username: hpe-csi (username is a no-op when using API key)
   password: API key or root password of TrueNAS/FreeNAS appliance
   backend: Management IP address of TrueNAS/FreeNAS appliance
 ```